 More Control & Flexibility: Participants were wary of fully automated savings, fearing they might overdraft if their balance dipped unexpectedly.

-The primary objectives of the Crumbs team are to organise these recommendations and make them as stress-free as possible.
+The primary objectives of the Crumbs are to organize these recommendations and make them as stress-free as possible.
 As illustrated in the graphic, key features currently on the market include robo-investments, spare change contributions, and regular deposits.

 Carefully structured to provide an intuitive user journey, balancing educational content, interactive features, and community engagement.